ndpvh/ndpvh.github.io/_pages/talks.md

 ### Invited talk

 **Vanhasbroeck, N.** (2025).
+Complex systems in psychology: Applications in affect dynamics and walking behavior.
+Presented at a seminar of the _Psychometrics and Statistics_ group, University of Groningen, 1 April 2025.

+**Vanhasbroeck, N.** (2025).
 Psychology through the lens of complex systems.
 Presented at a seminar of _Laura Bringmann's Intensive Longitudinal Data Lab_, University of Groningen, 22 January 2025.

+### Seminar

+**Vanhasbroeck, N.** (2025).
+Walking you through the Minds for Mobile Agents pedestrian model, Presented at the weekly seminar of the _Research Group of Quantitative Psychology and Individual Differences_, KU Leuven, 25 March 2025.